Chenqitrg/ConformalCalculator/README.md

 # FunctionRing
-Basic analysis of function rings by Julia
+Basic analysis of function rings by Julia.